 - Each year, about 9.4 million people visit a Church of England cathedral.

-- In recent years, women and homosexuals were given the opportunity to participate in the church’s leadership roles.
+- In recent years, women and members of the LGBTQ community were given the opportunity to participate in the church’s leadership roles.

 Church of England History